knightss27/grafana-network-weathermap/website/docs/customization.md

 By default, the panel's SVG will attempt to take up as much space both vertically and horizontally within the Grafana plugin panel as possible while still maintaining the viewbox aspect ratio.

+You can also pan and zoom on the panel.
+Zooming works with just your mousewheel, and panning can be triggered by dragging the panels view using middle click or holding control while using left click.

 ### Arranging Links

 One of the most important parts of creating a weathermap is arranging the links between nodes.
 Depending on the orientation of these links, some specific settings may work best.